 They may seem like the perfect partner, and the victim may feel like they have finally found true love.

-If you look closely, during this stage, narcissists may make you feel guilty for spending time with other people in your social circle, and will often violate your boundaries and personal space.
+If you look closely, during this stage, narcissists may make you feel guilty for spending time with other people in your social circle.
+And they will often violate your boundaries and personal space.

 A narcissist can falsely pin actions on you and then force you to accept that you did them until you begin to question your own recollection of events.
 This form of psychological manipulation is called narcissistic gaslighting.